“Help – I Don’t Know How to Manage my Preschooler!”

 What’s the matter?
 What were you trying to do?
 What happened before …?

 What were they feeling and thinking?
 What were the other people feeling and thinking?

 How do you feel?
 How does . . . feel?

 What was the consequence of their behavior?
 What happened when you did that?

 Did that get you what you wanted?
 How did the other person respond/react?

-4. What they can do differently in the future?
+What can they do differently in the future?

 Can you think of a different way to solve this problem?